SumoLogic/sumologic-documentation/docs/integrations/saas-cloud/cloudflare.md

 <img src={useBaseUrl('img/integrations/saas-cloud/Cloudflare-Security-Overview.png')} alt="Cloudflare dashboards" />

 ### Security (WAF)

-**Cloudflare - Security (WAF) Dashboard** provides insights on threat identification and mitigation by our Web Application Firewall (WAF), including events like SQL injections, XSS, and more.
+The **Cloudflare - Security (WAF)** dashboard provides insights on threat identification and mitigation by our Web Application Firewall (WAF), including events like SQL injections, XSS, and more.

 Use this dashboard to:
 * Understand attacks and WAF rules triggered to reveal vulnerabilities and false positives.